 The Cadence is a 33-minute animated film shot in stop motion by the artist Luca Dipierro, using marionettes made with paper, bookcloth, and thread.
 Five years in the making, the film features a soundtrack by freddie Murphy and Chiara Lee.

-The scene is a forest, populated by bizarre characters who enter and exit swiftly, as on a puppet theatre stage: masked children waiting for the last leaf to fall; a wide-eyed boy, lover of silence; a murderer carving letters in tree bark; a bear hiding in a closet; a horse escaped from a sausage factory; a sorrowful librarian; a hunter hunted; and many more.
+The Cadence tells the story of a boy, lover of silence, and the journey toward his own beginning.
+It’s a tale made of tales, populated by bizarre characters who enter and exit swiftly, as on a puppet theatre stage: masked children waiting for the last leaf to fall; a moon-faced mother; a vengeful horse; a sorrowful giant; a butcher boar; a hunter hunted; and many more.

-The time is the fall, a season of repetition and suddenness and waiting.
-By way of encounter—apparition, flight, jump, stare, fight, dance, touch, caress, blow, wound, fugue—the characters move from tenderness to violence, from solitude to longing, from mourning to feast, from stasis to trajectory.
-Their destination, the end of the story, is the start of a history without violence or labor.
+By way of encounter—apparition, flight, jump, stare, fight, dance, caress, blow, wound, fugue—the characters move from tenderness to violence, from solitude to longing, from stasis to trajectory, from mourning to feast.

 Reminiscent of the narrative detours of fairy tales and the aesthetic of 19th-century movable books, The Cadence is a story without dialogue, carried entirely by the enigmatic eloquence of puppets and sounds.
 The music runs through the film like an underground river, a chamber of echoes and resonances.
 The opening sequence shows a monkey beating on a drum: the meeting of sound and symbol, a rhythm mythical and impending beneath the surface of things.